microsoft/playwright/docs/src/api/class-download.md

 ## async method: Download.saveAs

-Saves the download to a user-specified path.
+Copy the download to a user-specified path.
 It is safe to call this method while the download is still in progress.
+Will wait for the download to finish if necessary.

 ### param: Download.saveAs.path
 - `path` <[path]>

-Path where the download should be saved.
+Path where the download should be copied.

 ## method: Download.suggestedFilename
 - returns: <[string]>